 Your faithful canine companion isn’t just for staying at home, waiting for their master.
 They can become film and TV stars as well!
-Here’s 5 famous, extremely well-trained dogs in movies and television, in no particular order.
+Here are 5 famous, extremely well-trained dogs in movies and television, in no particular order.

 1. Scooby Doo